Current Fluctuations in One-Dimensional Diffusion-Reaction Systems via Tensor Networks

 The standard way to access large deviations of a dynamical observable is by computing its cumulant generating function from the leading eigenvalue of the deformed or tilted generator.
-In this respect, some tensor network algorithms, e.g., density matrix renormalization group (DMRG)~\cite{Schollwock_RevModPhys_2005, Schollwock_AnnPhys_2011, White_PhysRevLett_1992, White_PhysRevB_1993}, time evolving block decimation (TEBD)~\cite{Vidal_PhysRevLett_2003, Vidal_PhysRevLett_2004}, or time dependent variational principle (TDVP)~\cite{Haegeman_PhysRevLett_2011, Haegeman_PhysRevB_2016}, are applied to first find the desired leading eigenvector represented by some tensor network states, and then use them to compute the leading eigenvalue~\cite{Gorissen_PhysRevE_2009, Gorissen_PhysRevE_2012, Gorissen_PhysRevLett_2012, Banuls_PhysRevLett_2019, Helms_PhysRevE_2019, Helms_PhysRevLett_2020, Gu_NewJPhys_2022, Strand_JChemPhys_2022a, Strand_JChemPhys_2022b}.
-Besides, tensor networks also find applications in many other respects.
-For example, they are used to calculate work statistics for quantum many-body systems under prescribed driven protocols~\cite{Gu_PhysRevRes_2022, Lin_PhysRevRes_2024}, to study the heat transfer in non-Markovian open quantum systems~\cite{Popovic_PRXQuantum_2021}, or efficiently sample rare events~\cite{Causer_PhysRevE_2021, Causer_PhysRevLett_2023}.
-Recently, we become aware that they are also used to quantify rare events in stochastic reaction-diffusion dynamics~\cite{Nicholson_PhysRevX_2023}.
+In this respect, some tensor network algorithms, such as the density matrix renormalization group (DMRG)~\cite{Schollwock_RevModPhys_2005, Schollwock_AnnPhys_2011, White_PhysRevLett_1992, White_PhysRevB_1993}, are applied to first find the desired leading eigenvector represented by some tensor network states and then use them to compute the leading eigenvalue~\cite{Gorissen_PhysRevE_2009, Gorissen_PhysRevE_2012, Gorissen_PhysRevLett_2012, Banuls_PhysRevLett_2019, Helms_PhysRevE_2019, Helms_PhysRevLett_2020, Gu_NewJPhys_2022, Strand_JChemPhys_2022a, Strand_JChemPhys_2022b}.
+Furthermore, tensor networks also find applications in nonequilibrium physics in many other respects.
+For example, they have been used to calculate work statistics for quantum many-body systems under prescribed driven protocols~\cite{Gu_PhysRevRes_2022, Lin_PhysRevRes_2024}, to study the heat transfer in non-Markovian open quantum systems~\cite{Popovic_PRXQuantum_2021}, or to efficiently sample rare events~\cite{Causer_PhysRevE_2021, Causer_PhysRevLett_2023}.
+In particular, for the stochastic dynamics in diffusion-reaction systems, they have been used to investigate the nonequilibrium critical phenomena~\cite{Carlon_EurPhysJB_1999} or to compute the rate of switching between metastable macrostates in stochastic diffusion-reaction dynamics~\cite{Nicholson_PhysRevX_2023}.